Deep Compression Autoencoder for Efficient High-Resolution Diffusion Models: Experiments

 \paragraph{Implementation Details.} We use a mixture of datasets to train autoencoders (baselines and \modelshort), containing ImageNet \citep{deng2009imagenet}, SAM \citep{kirillov2023segment}, MapillaryVistas \citep{neuhold2017mapillary}, and FFHQ \citep{karras2019style}.
 For ImageNet experiments, we exclusively use the ImageNet training split to train autoencoders and diffusion models.
 The model architecture is similar to SD-VAE \citep{rombach2022high} except for our new designs discussed in Section~\ref{sec:main_model}.
 In addition, we use the original autoencoders instead of the variational autoencoders for our models, as they perform the same in our experiments and the original autoencoders are simpler.
 We also replace transformer blocks with EfficientViT blocks \citep{cai2023efficientvit} to make autoencoders more friendly for handling high-resolution images while maintaining similar accuracy.

 For image generation experiments, we apply autoencoders to diffusion transformer models including DiT \citep{peebles2023scalable} and UViT \citep{bao2023all}.
 We follow the same training settings as the original papers.
+Additionally, we build USiT by combining UViT \citep{bao2023all} with the SiT sampler \citep{ma2024sit}.
+The SiT and USiT models are trained for 500k iterations with batch size 1024.
 We consider three settings with different resolutions, including ImageNet \citep{deng2009imagenet} for $512 \times 512$ generation, FFHQ \citep{karras2019style} and MJHQ \citep{li2024playground} for $1024 \times 1024$ generation, and MapillaryVistas \citep{neuhold2017mapillary} for $2048 \times 2048$ generation.

 \paragraph{Efficiency Profiling.} We profile the training and inference throughput on the H100 GPU with PyTorch and TensorRT respectively.
 The latency is measured on the 3090 GPU with batch size 2.
 The training memory is profiled using PyTorch, assuming a batch size of 256.
 We use fp16 for all cases.
-For simplicity, we assume the number of sampling steps is 1.